UofSCLibraries-DRS/OntheBooksUSC/sentence_splitting/README.md

 Note
 - Despite the cleaning process, many errors existed in the final csv files, mostly due to the nature of regex matching, OCR, marginalia removals, and image scans.
 - In addition, some Joint Resolutions were also mixed with Acts in the OCR files.
 Those sentence were also detected and labeled.
 - As mentioned in [sentence_splitting.ipynb](sentence_splitting.ipynb), that volumes before, and including, 1894 have Act labels in their marginalias.
 During the marginlia removal process, these Act labels are removed.
-To assign each sentence an Act label, the code beklow utilizes `regex` patterns finding Act labels in the text.
+To assign each sentence an Act label, the code below utilizes `regex` patterns finding Act labels in the text.
 Thus, for volumes with Act labels in their marginalias, *the Act labels are highly inaccurate.*
 - `Act` or `Section` labels for other volumes may also be inaccurate due to the nature of errors arising from marginalia removals, OCR, and non-perfect regex matches.
 - At the end, sentences from all volumes were aggregated into a single csv file and a seperate csv file was also generated for each year.